Welcome to our Religious School!

 Basic Hebrew is part of the comprehensive religious school program.
-We use the URJ's Mitkadem Hebrew program.
+The Shalom Learning Hebrew program will develop decoding skills in our youth and will provide an overview of the prayer service.”
 Additional Hebrew classes are required for bar/bat mitzvah candidates.
 Confirmation marks an educational milestone for young people in the 10th grade.
 Post-Confirmation classes are offered to students in grades 11 and 12.

-Our high school program for students in grades 9 through 12 meets on Sundays, covering topics relevant to their lives as Jewish teens and young adults.
-Field trips and Confirmation class trips broaden our students' view of the Jewish world.
+Our Havurat No’ar students are the post-B’nai Mitzvah students.
+They will explore topics relevant to their lives as Jewish teens and young adults.
+Field trips and Confirmation class trips broaden our students’ view of the Jewish world.